top of page

 “Apprenticeship trades aren't requiring people to do a pre-employment program anymore.
 If you're willing and able and want to learn, they're willing to take you on as a green employee and train you from there.”

+But it isn’t just those starting out as apprentices that are needed.
+Journeypersons are in high demand too.
 This demand extends to Weyburn’s resource pillar, which includes jobs in oil and gas, but also lithium, geothermal, carbon sequestration and more.

 Weyburn might convince those intrigued by this industry who are looking to learn more about what they can expect as an employee.